parcuri/derekkedziora.com/_posts/2020-05-09-work-reimagined.md

 I'm not holding my breath about a remote work revolution once the dust settles.

 Hours each day on video calls.
 The constant patter of instant messages and emails.
-Constant interruptions.
-This is office work from home, not remote work.
+Unending interruptions.
+This is office work at home, not remote work.

 To get the most out of remote work, and office work for that matter, we *ought* to use this opportunity to give remote work a real try.